Duke University Trip to South Africa April- May 2018

 Out of all the photos there are few that are pretty good, and I am posting them on this page.
 I will then link to a second and third page where I will focus on different animals.
 As an example I will have a page of just elephants I photographed.
 (See bottom of page for the links)

-There will also be a video of the entire trip if I can get around to finishing.
+There will also be a video of the entire trip, but I have not finished that yet.
 I am sending this out just to give you the first version.
 All of these photos are LARGE, and will take a while to load.
-If it is too large for your computer, let me know. email@example.com
+If it is too large for your computer, let me know.

 Elephant drinking water